Recent Posts

 In 1935, the Church Society for College Work, also an Episcopal-affiliate, would be established separately from the student council and organized to assist college ministry in a variety of ways including fundraising (Turner, 2010, 34).
 By the early 1940s, the Church Society for College Work would use the same arms for their advertisements in The Layman's Magazine of the Living Church (Morehouse, 1941 September, 27).

-While the image of these arms may be difficult to image in full color, I believe la Rose pulled together several elements into this design to clearly identify the owner as a quasi-academic institution within the Episcopal Church.
+I believe la Rose pulled together several elements into this design to clearly identify the owner as a quasi-academic institution within the Episcopal Church.
 Here we see the herald employing one of his favorite charges to represent scholarship, the open and inscribed book containing a fitting motto, "for Christ and the Church."
 The blue bordure containing eight white bishop's mitres was most likely la Rose's illustration representing the then eight provinces of the Episcopal Church.

 The blazon for the armorial bearings of the National Student Council of the Episcopal Church/Church Society for College Work is: Argent, a cross throughout gules cotised azure, over all an open book bound and edged with two clasps or thereon inscribed PRO CHRISTO PER ECCLESIAM, and on a bordure azure eight bishop's mitres argent.